aliou/www/_posts/2019-08-10-attributes-api-and-value-objects.md

 - `cast` is the method called by ActiveRecord when setting the attribute in the model.
 In our case, we will instantiate our value object.
 - `deserialize` converts the value from the database to our value object.
 By default it calls `cast`.
 - `serialize` converts the value from our value object to a type that the database understand.
+In our case, we'll send back the string containing the raw category.

 For our type this looks like this:
 ```ruby